glesica/mtdata/README.md

-# MT Data
+# Mt.
+Data

-Montana public data repository.
+A tool to help anyone build a mountain of public data.

 Includes a simple Python script that can be configured to extract data from various sources.
 This is run periodically through GitHub actions and the updated